HungQuocLam/SFND_Lidar_Obstacle_Detection/README.md

 This project also introduces kdtree3D.h which is an implementation of KD-Tree in 3D.

 ### Euclidean Clustering
 Euclidean clustering was used to establish indexes to point clusters based on the KD-Tree clusters.
-The following functions were created to implement Euclidean clustering:
-- `euclidenHelper`: uses the `kdtree->search` function to find the nearest points from a target point based on a distance tolerance
-- `euclideanCluster`: returns a vector of each cluster's list of point indexes based on the results from `euclidenHelper`
-- `ProcessPointClouds::EuclideanClustering`: returns a list of clusters that meet the user defined clustering tolerance

 After establishing individual clusters, bounding boxes were added in the point cloud based on the cluster's max width and height (Figure 3).